jhassan12/Team2/Projects/P3/README.md

 In order to test this function, I used the method to move the Ghost object to (1,1) and it returned true.

+**getLoc()** -> Returns a set of everything at the given location

+To test this function, I created a new frame and added pacman to the location (1,1).
+I then called getLoc() on that location and asserted true if the function returns a set that contains Map.Type.PACMAN.

 **attack()** -> Determines if the specified ghost was able to attack pacman.
 If so, the gameover status would update and the method will return true.

 To test this function, frame, pacman, and ghost objects were created.
 Ghost location was set to be one unit distance away from pacman's location and attack method is expected to return true.